-Your Mac has sensors that respond when they detect temperature changes inside your computer, turning on fans to bring cooling airflow to critical components.
+Some Apple products contain sensors that respond when they detect temperature changes inside your system or device, turning on fans to bring cooling airflow to critical components.

 About fan noise

-Ambient temperature, the temperature outside the computer, also plays a role in the fans' responsiveness.
+Ambient temperature, the temperature outside the device, also plays a role in the fans' responsiveness.
 If the ambient temperature is high, the fans turn on sooner and run faster.

-Make sure the vents on your Mac aren't blocked
+Make sure the vents on your Apple product aren't blocked

-Mac computers have vents that let its fans bring in cool air and expel hot air.
-Make sure that the vents aren't blocked to allow your computer to perform at its best.
+Some Apple products have vents that let fans bring in cool air and expel hot air.
+Make sure that the vents aren't blocked to allow your device to perform at its best.

-- iMac computers have vents along the bottom edge and on the back.
+- iMac has vents along the bottom edge and on the back.

-- Mac mini has vents at the bottom to bring in cool air from beneath the computer and vent hot air from the back.
+- Mac mini has vents at the bottom to bring in cool air from beneath the device and vent hot air from the back.

-The surface your Mac rests on can block its vents, affecting fan behavior.
-If you use your computer on a soft surface like a couch, pillow, bed, or your lap, its fans might run more.
-Using your Mac on a hard, flat surface like a table or desk is best for temperature control.
+The surface your device rests on can block its vents, affecting fan behavior.
+If you use your device on a soft surface like a couch, pillow, bed, or your lap, its fans might run more.
+Using your device on a hard, flat surface like a table or desk is best for temperature control.

-If the fans in your Mac run fast even when the computer isn't experiencing heavy usage and is properly ventilated, you might need to reset the System Management Controller (SMC) on your Mac.
+If the fans in your Mac run fast even when the it isn't experiencing heavy usage and is properly ventilated, you might need to reset the System Management Controller (SMC) on your Mac.
 If you're experiencing this issue on an Apple TV 4K, Airport Extreme, or Airport Time Capsule, unplug the device, then plug it back in.

 Learn more about the operating temperature of Apple notebook computers.